wiiu-env/wudd/README.md

 - Dump the GM Partitions (Game, Updates, DLCs) of an Wii U Disc as *.app,*.h3, .tmd, .tik, .cert files
 - Supports dumping to SD (FAT32) and USB (NTFS only).
 When dumping to SD the files get slitted in 2 GiB parts.

 Files will be dumped to `/wudump/[DISC-ID]/`.
-The DiscID of a game can be found on the disc (e.g. WUP-P-ARDP for the EUR version of Super Mario 3D World).
+The disc id of a game can be found on the disc (e.g. WUP-P-ARDP for the EUR version of Super Mario 3D World).
+If WUDD fails to determine the disc id, "DISC" with a timestamp will be used instead.

 ## How to merge splitted files